ScottBurleighHeads/Check_surf_conditions/README.md

 **Inputs:**

     user name: Scott Pot
     wave height = 0.5
     wind direction = N
     wind speed = 10
     water temp = 21

 **Output:**

     Hey Scott.
 The surf is pretty small with a swell of 0.5m and onshore winds from the N. Better off going to the gym.
 "The wind is only 10km/h and the water temp is a nice 21C.
-Go for a paddle board.")
+Go for a paddle board.

 **Input:**